ibm-cloud-docs/image-templates/import-image.md

 the Image Templates page.
 After the import completes, the image can be used to order a new device or to start an existing device.
 Additionally, the image template can be deleted at any time.
 Image import times vary based on file size, but generally take several minutes to an hour.

 The information you provided to import encrypted image files from IBM Cloud Object Storage is stored along with the image file to create an encrypted image template you can use when ordering a new device.
-You don't have to reenter this information when you order new devices from encrypted image templates.
+You don't need to reenter this information when you order new devices from encrypted image templates.

 After an image is imported into the image template repository, you can delete it from {{site.data.keyword.cos_full_notm}}.
-You can continue accessing the image template from your **Image Templates** page and using it to provision virtual server instances.
+You can continue accessing the image template from your **Image Templates** page and use it to provision virtual server instances.